 The banking and finance sector has always been the topmost target for cybercriminals.
 Hackers often try ransomware attacks or DDoS attacks to grab hefty amounts from the banking sector.

 Banks often operate through kiosks for information and money generation such as ATMs, Account Opening kiosks, etc. Regardless of how secure their infrastructure is, banks and financial institutions must reconsider their security and mobile device and endpoint management strategies.
+One example of such a strategy is the implementation of a home affordability calculator app, which can not only enhance user experience but also minimize the risk of sensitive financial data breaches before it actually compromises the overall security of the institution.
+It’s important for those who decided to develop an insurance mobile app.

 The logistics industry requires its employees to be on-road most of the time.